The Magnificent Cuckold: Plot

 A hat tycoon is ecstatically, if not hungrily, in love with his youthful wife.
 It is all blissful, that is, until our man, middle-aged and somewhat of a square among his blasé, upper-class friends to whom cuckoldry is a common practice, is seduced by one of them.
 At this point doubts and suspicions, like conscience, begin to plague him.
 If he could succumb to extramarital confections, why not his gorgeous mate?
 Quickly his love for his spouse degenerates beyond obsessive, into the realm of maniacal.
 He becomes madly concerned that his wife is cheating on him—even though she is not being unfaithful.
 When he looks at her it becomes obvious to him that she is a very attractive woman.
 And, all the men around her must be dying to be with her.
-Gnawed by jealously, he will imagine variations on catching her and her lover red-handed.
+Gnawed by jealousy, he will imagine variations on catching her and her lover red-handed.
 The film ends with the tycoon realizing his mistake.